notaryproject/specifications/requirements/verification-by-reference.md

 The cons of this approach:

 - A new API must be added.
-  We’ve said this was within scope and ok as registries must add Notary v1, Content Trust to support existing scenarios.
+  We’ve said this was within scope and ok as registries must add [TUF-based implementation](https://github.com/notaryproject/notary), Content Trust to support existing scenarios.
   Since most registries need to do some work, adding a new API is not a stretch
 - Reverse lookup, and its impact on garbage collection.
   Registries tend to traverse down.